spider-gazelle/mcp.cr/README.md

-# MCP Crystal SDK
+# Crystal MCP: Unofficial Crystal Implementation of the Model Context Protocol

-The un-official Crystal-lang implementation of [Model Context Protocol](https://modelcontextprotocol.io) (MCP) providing both client and server capabilities for integrating with LLM surfaces across various platforms.
+This is an unofficial Crystal language implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), offering both client and server functionality to enable seamless integration with LLM interfaces across a variety of platforms.

 ## Overview

-The Model Context Protocol allows applications to provide context for LLMs in a standardized way, separating the concerns of providing context from the actual LLM interaction.
+The Model Context Protocol (MCP) standardizes how applications provide contextual information to large language models (LLMs), decoupling context management from the LLM runtime itself.

-This shard implements the MCP specification for Crystal, enabling you to build applications that can communicate using MCP.
+This Crystal shard brings full MCP compatibility to your applications, allowing you to:

-- Build MCP clients that can connect to any MCP server
+* Develop MCP clients that can connect to any MCP-compliant server
-- Create MCP servers that expose resources, prompts and tools
+* Implement MCP servers that expose **resources**, **prompts**, and **tools**
-- Use standard transports like STDIO
+* Use standard transports such as **STDIO**, **SSE**, **HTTP Streamable**
-- Handle all MCP protocol messages and lifecycle events
+* Manage the full MCP message flow and lifecycle events effortlessly

 ### TODO